Draft-Zero-Podcast/dz-transcripts/transcripts_md/DZ-53_transcript.md

 **Chas Fisher:**
 \[45:36\] Yeah, yeah, that's, that's a that's.
 It.
 I think you just hit the nail on the head.
-Unlike, i think, ocean's eleven and other heist films, it isn't about suspense.
+Unlike, I think, Ocean's Eleven and other heist films, it isn't about suspense.
 It's about surprise.

 **Stu Willis:**